Katy Perry surprises mudslide survivors

 She added that the impact of the mudslide is similar to the aftermath of hurricanes she saw in her hometown of New Orleans.

-"And it's not just rich people and billionaires, it's everybody," she said.
+"And it's not just rich people and billionaires, it's everybody," DeGeneres said.

-Comedian Dennis Miller emceed the concert.
-Katharine McPhee, Wilson Phillips, Alan Parsons, Dishwalla, Glen Phillips of Toad the Wet Sprocket and Richard Marx were among other performers with ties to the community who entertained the crowd.
+Katharine McPhee, Wilson Phillips, Alan Parsons, Dishwalla, Glen Phillips of Toad the Wet Sprocket, Kenny Loggins and Richard Marx were among other performers with ties to the community who entertained the crowd.

 "This is just amazing," Montecito Fire Department Chief Chip Hickman told CNN.